Apart of Me app

 Version: 1.4.1

-Comments: The app is a beautifully designed game, transporting you to a magical world where you can find a sense of safety, calm and connection.
-Created by young people who have experienced grief and experts in child psychology, it is easy to navigate, and its interactive nature enhances engagement for its target audience.
+Comments: This app is a beautifully designed game, transporting you to a magical world where you can find a sense of safety, calm and connection.
+Created by young people who have experienced grief and experts in child psychology, it's easy to navigate, and the interactive nature enhances engagement for the target audience.

-The language, images, sounds and friendly characters with their own personal stories all serve to create a welcoming and peaceful environment, where you can go at your own pace to explore and understand your emotions, and connect with others through their shared experiences.
-Quests encourage you leave the game to complete as well as connecting with others.
+The language, images, sounds and friendly characters with their own personal stories all serve to create a welcoming and peaceful environment, where you can go at your own pace to explore and understand your emotions and connect with others through their shared experiences.
+Quests encourage you to leave the game to complete exercises in the real world as well as connect with others.

 Whilst this app has been designed for children and teens, it may also appeal to an older audience who like games and fantasy.
 It has a nice amount of content, without feeling overwhelming.
 The recordings of children and teens sharing personal stories in their own voices is a powerful feature.

-The app has won a number of awards, and a wonderful tool to help young people heal.
+The app has won a number of awards and is a wonderful tool to help young people heal.

 Safety concerns: None.

-New Zealand relevance: Yes.
-As this is UK designed app, the resources provided are not NZ based.
+New Zealand relevance: Yes, however, as this is UK-designed app, the resources provided are not NZ-based.

 Disclaimer: The NZ Health App Library is a free consumer service to help you decide whether a health app would be suitable for you.
 Our review process is independent.
 We have no relationship with the app developers or companies and no responsibility for the service they provide.
 This means that if you have an issue with one of the apps we have reviewed, you will need to contact the app developer or company directly. |